Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders: Introduction

-The originality of this work is, by employing the $U(1)_R$ symmetry without any ad hoc symmetries, we construct Dirac neutrino masses at the tree-level and one-loop level (with or without DM) which has not been done before and by performing a detail study of the phenomenology of the new heavy gauge boson, we show that $U(1)_R$ model is very promising to be discovered in the future colliders.
+The originality of this work is, by employing only the gauged $U(1)_R$ symmetry, we construct Dirac neutrino masses at the tree-level and one-loop level (with or without DM) which has not been done before and, by a detailed study of the phenomenology associated to the new heavy gauge boson, we show that $U(1)_R$ model is very promising to be discovered in the future colliders.
+Due to the presence of the TeV or sub-TeV scale BSM particles, these models can give rise to sizable rate for the charged lepton flavor violating processes which we also analyze.
+On top of that, we bring both the dark matter and the neutrino mass generation issues under one umbrella without imposing any additional symmetry and, work out the associated dark matter phenomenology.
+We also discuss the cosmological consequences due to the presence of the light right-handed neutrinos in our framework.

 The paper is organized as follows.
 In Section \ref{SEC-02}, we discuss the framework where SM is extended by an abelian gauge symmetry $U(1)_R$.
-In Section \ref{sec:dirac}, we present the minimal Dirac neutrino mass models in detail, along with the particle spectrum and charge assignments.
-We analyze the collider implications in Section \ref{sec:collider} and finally, we conclude in Section \ref{con}.
+In Section \ref{sec:dirac}, we present the minimal Dirac neutrino mass models in details, along with the particle spectrum and charge assignments.
+In Section \ref{running_gaugec}, we discuss the running of the $U(1)_R$ coupling.
+Charged lepton flavor violating processes are analyzed in Section \ref{SEC-LFV}.
+We have also done the associated dark matter phenomenology in Section \ref{SEC-DM} for the scotogenic model.
+Furthermore, we analyze the collider implications in Section \ref{sec:collider}.
+In Section \ref{cosmo}, we study the constraints from cosmological measurement and finally, we conclude in Section \ref{con}.